AdamSobieski/Foundation/Notes/Graph-based Selectors.md

 ## Introduction

-A new syntax is described here for selecting nodes and edges in graphs for purposes of styling.
+A new language inspired by CSS and SPARQL is described for selecting graphs, nodes, and edges for purposes of styling.

+### Use Cases

+Use cases for this language include:

+1. Visually styling displayed graphs, nodes, and edges.
+2. Adding properties and values to graphs, nodes, and edges, e.g., to finite-state machines and their states and transitions.

 ### Path Syntax